pkg/browser/README.md

 Package browser provides helpers to open files, readers, and urls in a browser window.

-The choice of which browser is started is entirely client dependant.
+The choice of which browser is started is entirely client dependent.